We want to hear from you!

 - R Bootcamp

-Funding may be sought for a range of training activities including (but not limited to) workshops, short courses, tutorials, invited speakers, seminars, meetings, retreats or discussion groups.
+Funding may be sought for a range of training activities including (but not limited to) workshops, short courses, tutorials, retreats.
+They can be held at ANU, UC or CSIRO (other venues can be proposed if appropriate).

-Independent to Training support funding, CBA will also support a small number of visiting scientists who, during their time in Canberra, will conduct a workshop / tutorial.
+In addition to Training Support funding, CBA also has funding for visiting scientists invited by lab leaders who, during their time in Canberra, will present a workshop and/or seminar for CBA members.

 How to apply